Jim’s Original in Chicago: Polish Sausage and Pork Chop

 Jim’s Original, serving the Original Maxwell Street Polish Sausage Sandwich since 1941

-If you are looking for the best polish sausage in Chicago, you come to Jim’s Original.
-This institution has been serving the Original Maxwell Street Polish Sausage Sandwich since 1941.
+If you are looking for the best Polish sausage in Chicago, you come to Jim’s Original.
+This institution has served the Original Maxwell Street Polish Sausage Sandwich since 1941.
 When something has been around for that long, you know it has to be good.

-Everyone seemed to recommend that I try Jim’s Original at least once on my trip to Chicago.
+Everyone recommended that I try Jim’s Original at least once on my trip to Chicago.
 They said it’s the best place for a sausage in the city.
 Hours after landing in Chicago, I dropped off my bags at the hotel and headed over to try a Polish sandwich for myself.

 If you plan on eating right away, you will have to stand and eat at the narrow metal counters